lmacakova/pda.assessment/README.md

 ---

-### About Penguins Dataset
+### About Penguins Dataset:
-The dataset contains data in 7 columns: species, island, bill length in mm, bill depth in mm, flipper length in mm, body mass in g, and sex.
+The dataset contains data in 7 columns:
+-   species
+-   island
+-   bill length in mm
+-   bill depth in mm
+-   flipper length in mm
+-   body mass in g
+-   sex.\
 This dataset is the simplified version of penguins_raw.
->>>>>>> db086f0784549d32007ecd0df93714cd19925e78

 ---